Unit 1: Overview

 Pick your guides

-Since your device already has some content on the iFixit website, choosing which guides to complete is a little trickier than starting from scratch.
+The device you are working on for this project already has some information on iFixit.
+Your goal will be to supplement that information by determining which components still need guides.
+Since your device already has some content on iFixit, choosing which guides to complete is a little trickier than starting from scratch.

 Remember that all guides replace a specific component.
 We ask that you focus on replacement guides because often, replacing one problematic component can revive a non-functioning device.